Meetings: Everyone hates them, and every business needs them.

 ✔ Flexible interface ✗ Poor connectivity

-Google Hangouts — occasionally known as Google Meet but who knows at this point — as its been recently known, is a great, flexible option for active users.
+Google Meet is a great, flexible option for active users.
 You can easily jump from one device to another while staying in the same meeting.
 The big downside, however, is the connectivity, which gets worse the more users you add to a meeting – a clear red flag for a conference call application.
-And once again, you're limited to 25 users.
-Key features include:
+And once again, you’re limited to 100 users.

 - Gmail and Google Calendar compatibility